-The children may obey the parent out of fear, may even achieve success in the material world, but it will keep them restless and unhappy throughout their life.
+The children may obey their parents out of fear and may even achieve success in the material world, but it will keep them restless and unhappy throughout their life.

 If this understanding is complete, you will always have a healthy relationship with your child.
 Forcing one’s line of thinking and not allowing children to explore life is doership.

 Sometimes we confuse reaction for a response.

 The reaction is unconscious – it is born out of fear, while the response is conscious.
 In fact, if you’re at peace, the response happens.
 There’s no “you” to contemplate the response.
 It comes with ease and effortlessness.